saltysoup/a3-bootcamp-ce/Day1/pretraining-with-nemo-on-gke/README.md

 Waiting on Torch PID 679
 Pod on gke-apacaiinfra-a3plus-multi-nic-a7c5e69e-lhwh.asia-northeast1-b.c.injae-sandbox-340804.internal is exiting at Fri Jul 26 12:16:35 UTC 2024
 ```
+### Note the value for your job's "train_step_timing in s=xx.xx"
+This is the key information for determining training throughput.
+This indicates it took 46.00 seconds (above) for every step in the training pass using your configs.
+This can be used to measure and compare performance across clusters and models by converting to tokens/sec/GPU throughput or used to calculate the MFU.

 ---

 ## ***Performance Tune and set a High Score!***